 - Bay, 15.1 hands

-American Louve is dubbed “Love” at the barn for good reason-she would LOVE to have a forever home!
+Our final horse in this adoption drive for companion horses is American Louve.
+She is dubbed “Love” at the barn for good reason-she would LOVE to have a forever home!
 At only 4 years old, Love looks to her rider and handler for direction.
 She may start off anxious under-saddle, but settles in well.
 She needs a patient rider who will take her training slowly and give her lots of praise-she loves to be loved on!
 While she can be ridden some, Love is best suited for a companion home or light work with an advanced rider.
 Tap here for American Louve’s full profile.